 Inflammation is a natural reaction to physical trauma or injury, and a key part of the immune response to heal wounds and fight infection.
 Unregulated or “out-of-control” inflammation, however, can contribute to serious health problems.
 Fortunately, acupuncture can treat both body-wide inflammation including allergic responses (asthma, sinusitis, and colitis for example) as well as more local inflammation like tendonitis or a sprain that just isn’t getting better.

 Studies show that for HIV positive folks, acupuncture can help with disturbed sleep, diarrhea, nausea, overall quality of life, and HIV related pain and neuropathy.
-Acupuncture will not interact with medication, and can actually help with the side effects of medication like diarrhea, nausea, headaches, and itching.
-Acupuncture has also been shown to support the immune system …
+Acupuncture will not interact with medication, and can actually help with the side effects of medication like …

 At GCA we have quite a few regular patients who come for a cluster of treatments once a year, sometime between April and October, during their allergy season.
 Sometimes the relief is immediate, but if the allergies are really bad, it usually takes a few treatments for someone to feel substantially better.